Vitamin D deficiency

 Reviewed by: Specialist doctors from the Elfcare quality team

 Feeling low on energy, catching colds more often, or noticing muscle aches?
-These subtle signs might point to something deeper, like low vitamin D. Many adults live with mild vitamin D deficiency without knowing it.
-The symptoms are vague, but the impact is real.
+These subtle signs might point to something deeper, like low vitamin D. While the symptoms are subtle, vitamin D is essential for bone strength, immune function, and mood regulation.

 Book your consultation now to test your vitamin D levels